wavefancy/WallaceBroad/python/LDPred.CHRbyCHR/README.md

-### RUN LDpred by chromosome and chromosome
+## Run LDpred chromosome by chromosome

-* This is a ad hoc modification of the source code of the original LDpred code to make it can be run in parallel.
+* This is a ad hoc modification of the source code of the original LDpred code to make it can be run in parallel chr by chr.
 Full credit and copyright should be granted to the LDpred author.
-If there's violation of the copyright of LDpred, please let me know, I will delete all these codes and toturials.
+If there's violation of the copyright of LDpred, please let me know, I will delete all these codes and tutorials.

 ```
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES
 OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM,
 DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE,
 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE
 OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

 ### Philosophy
-This is trying to have a mininal twist to LDpred code to make it can be run in parallel chromsome by chromosme.
-This is not a gurantee of cleaning code, and full structured and full documented of the modification of the code.
-However, I will try my best to have a benchmark with original LDpred software to try my best to garantee the results are accuray.
+This is trying to have a minimal twist of the LDpred code to make it can be run in parallel chromosome by chromosome.
+This is not a guarantee of a cleaning code, and the full structured and full documented of the modification of the code.
+However, I will try my best to have a benchmark with original LDpred software to try my best to guarantee the results are accuracy.
 If you found any buy related to the discrepancy of this pipeline with original LDpred, please let me know.
 I am happy to fix that.

-For the original LDpred, it actually runs LD structure estimation and the effect size reweighting step chr by chr, but for the later reweighting step, it needs the global estimation of genome-wide heritability and inflation factor.__In this pipeline, we splited these processes as two steps: 1) Estimate LD structure chr by chr, and also gather the parameters for esimating of genome-wide heritability and inflation factor.
-2) Estimate genome-wide heritability and infaltion factor(this is very cheap), and put this parameters for reweighting beta values chr by chr.__ By this way, we can parallel the computing chr by chr.
-But before we run step 2, __We have to wait all the computing is done in step 1___, as we need the informaton from all chrs to have a global estimation of genome-wide heritability and inflation factor
+For the original LDpred, it actually runs LD structure estimation and the effect size reweighing step chr by chr, but for the later reweighing step, it needs the global estimation of genome-wide heritability and inflation factor.__In this pipeline, we split these processes as two steps: 1) Estimate LD structure chr by chr, and also gather the parameters for estimating of genome-wide heritability and inflation factor.
+2) Estimate genome-wide heritability and inflation factor(this is very cheap), and put this parameters for reweighing beta values chr by chr.__ By this way, we can parallel the computing chr by chr, which will dramatically reduce the memory load and the waiting time.
+But before we run step 2, __We have to wait all the computing is done in step 1___, as we need the information from all chrs to have a global estimation of genome-wide heritability and inflation factor

 #### Install the LDpred software
-Please install the LDpred sotware following the struction from [here](https://github.com/bvilhjal/ldpred)[https://github.com/bvilhjal/ldpred], the input and output file format is the same as the LDpred, please read through the instruction from LDpred software.
-This instruction is detailed at the github respository of LDpred [https://github.com/bvilhjal/ldpred].
+Please install the LDpred software following the instruction from [here](https://github.com/bvilhjal/ldpred)[https://github.com/bvilhjal/ldpred], the input and output file format is the same as the LDpred, please read through the instruction from LDpred software.
+The instruction is detailed at the github respository of LDpred [https://github.com/bvilhjal/ldpred].

 #### Find the location for your LDpred.
 Find the location for your LDpred source code.
 This is usually where you install your python packages.